 - Is there Wi-Fi or a digital detox focus?

-Good signs: replies within 24–48 hours, a sample schedule/menu on request, clear transfer info, and an honest teacher-to-student ratio.
+Good signs include replies within 24–48 hours, a sample schedule or menu on request, clear transfer info, and a realistic teacher-to-student ratio.

 Cancellation & Insurance

-Understand refund policies, as some retreats are strict.
-Buy travel insurance for international trips to cover cancellations or emergencies.
+Read the refund policy—some retreats are strict.
+For international trips, consider travel insurance to cover cancellations or emergencies.

 Personalized Options

-Ask about private yoga sessions or tailored meal plans to customize your experience, especially for solo travelers or those with specific needs.
+Ask about private sessions or tailored meal plans to shape the week to you—especially helpful if you’re solo or have specific needs.

 Retreat Planning Tool

-Use this retreat planning tool to explore actionable tips for each step.
-Click a category to view its steps, then click a step for guidance!
+Use this planning tool to explore tips for each step.
+Click a category to open it, then select a step for quick guidance!

 Frequently Asked Questions